anushasasindran/Assignment_Cypress_Cucumber/README.md

 npm install mochawesome-report-generator --save-dev
 # **Scripts**
 The scripts to run are given under Scripts on Package.json file(to run in test runner and Commandline in headed and non-headed).
-npm run clean-up(to clean the previous results) npm run UICLtest(to run the UI tests in CL)
+npm run clean-up(to clean the previous results)
+npm run UICLtest(to run the UI tests in CL)
+npm run UIchromeTest(to run the UI tests in chrome)
 npm run mochawesome-merge(to generate the reports)